GrenRadon/webscrapping_UIS/README.md

 # webscrapping_UIS
-This is a webscrapping project focused on getting information from searchers located on UIS main page.
+This is a webscrapping project focused on getting information from Searching engines provided for UIS main web site.